Expensent

 ExpensentNoInbox-heavy invoice workflows → QBO

-3. Method 1: QBO mobile app (Snap Receipt)
+3. Method 1: QBO mobile app (Receipts in a snap)

 The QuickBooks for Business app on iOS and Android has receipt capture built in.
-You open the app, tap Menu → Receipt snap (some versions label it Receipts), take a photo of the paper receipt, and QBO extracts the vendor, date, and amount.
-The extracted receipt lands in the same Receipts tab as emailed receipts and can be matched to a bank-feed transaction from there.
-It's free with every QBO Online subscription, including Solopreneur.
+You open the app, tap Menu → Receipts in a snap (some versions label it Receipts), take a photo of the paper receipt, and QBO extracts the vendor, date, and amount.
+On Simple Start, Essentials, Plus, and Advanced the extracted receipt lands in the same Bookkeeping → Receipts tab as emailed receipts and can be matched to a bank-feed transaction from there.
+It's free with every QBO Online subscription.
+QuickBooks Solopreneur also captures receipts through the mobile app and attaches them to transactions, but does not use the Bookkeeping → Receipts tab or the main QuickBooks forwarding-email workflow.

 Good at / weak at